42thlab/arkis-docs/docs/api/authentication.md

     Authorization: JWT JSON_WEB_TOKEN_STRING

+>N.B.
+Authentication endpoints (starting with `/auth`) are available without this header.

 HTTP responses are given in JSON format, so the following `Accept` header is required for every API call: